Economic and Projection Model Updates

-This article is a follow-up to previous articles concerning cycles that have been identified and discussed over the previous two decades.
+This article is a follow-up to previous articles concerning economic and war cycles that have been identified and discussed over the previous two decades.
 Specifically, it is the continuation of work that began in 1999 and is meant to supplement previous statements and projections.
 For more information on those cycles, CLICK HERE.

 I write this because I have been asked to help make sense of the numerous articles being posted from the mainstream that touch on some of what I have been attempting to warn people about for decades.
 I hope that with understanding, you will be equipped to make better decisions regarding your situation.
-The big question posed is “Should we be getting nervous?”
+The big question posed is, “Should we be getting nervous?”
 The short answer is, “Yes, you should!”
 Regardless, it doesn’t mean panic.
 Just pay attention and navigate accordingly.

-Keep in mind that what appears to be unfolding is not something that hasn’t happened before.
+Remember that what appears to be unfolding is not something that hasn’t happened before.
 Remember that it appears to be cyclical in nature.
 As such, we should remember that we are here, meaning that what comes next is likely survivable.
-Simply understanding what is happening can go a long way towards preparedness and seeing it through to the other side.
+Simply understanding what is happening can go a long way toward preparedness and seeing it through to the other side.

 The Coming Storm

 First, let me remind everyone that “Economic Upheaval” is “A change in the way the world does business.”
 However, from a logical perspective, it is important to note that significant changes usually come on the cusp of something terrible, like a crash, because of exposed weaknesses.
-Ultimately, what we are looking at here is a “perfect storm” of economic trash – and THAT… we have.
+Ultimately, we are looking at a “perfect storm” of economic trash – and THAT… we have.

 Ironically, the day after I wrote the first draft (and the previous paragraph), an article was posted on Yahoo News that I feel compelled to share because it directly validates the previous statements.
 In it, they reported that Christine Lagarde, the Managing Director of the International Monetary Fund, said that “four clouds” were undermining the global economy and warned that a “storm” might strike.